Client Terms and Conditions

 All clients working with Modern Law are bound by the terms and conditions which, coupled with your specific engagement, create the “client agreement” or “client engagement.”

-Modern Law will take responsibility for your representation.
+You are engaging Modern Law for representation in your family law matter.
 Modern Law will be the representing firm for you in your case regardless of the lawyer who is assigned to work on your case, you can expect Modern Law to make staffing decisions that will provide cost-effective and efficient results, meaning that you can expect the Firm to call on the services of other specialized and talented attorneys, paralegals, secretaries, investigators, litigation, and clerical support assistants to help in you case, if it’s necessary.

 We will always communicate staffing decisions and you will always be a part of the team making plans and decisions about your case.